Sakshi06482/TEXT-SUMMARIZATION-TOOL/README.md

 automatic summarization tools are increasingly important in applications like news aggregation, academic research, and report generation.This project uses classic frequency-based summarization methods.
 It tokenizes the text, removes stop words, scores each sentence based on word frequency, and then extracts the top N sentences as the summary.

+*Importing Libraries*:

+Utilizes nltk, re, and heapq for natural language processing, regular expressions, and priority queues respectively.

+*Tokenization*:

+Splits the text into individual sentences and words using sent_tokenize() and word_tokenize().

+*Stop Word Removal*:

+Common English words (like the, is, at) are removed using NLTK's stopwords to retain only meaningful words.

+*Word Frequency Calculation*:

+Counts the frequency of each word and normalizes it.

+*Sentence Scoring*:

+Each sentence is scored based on the sum of normalized word frequencies.

+Only sentences shorter than 30 words are considered (to avoid overly long summaries).

+*Summary Generation*:

+The top N highest-scoring sentences are selected using heapq.nlargest() and combined into the final summary.